 Red + Blue = Magenta

 Adding neutral colors like amber and white serves no purpose but to widen the range of colors and expand the baseline.
 This sort of mixing is called RGBW, with the letter W representing the color white.
 Furthermore, one can play with the intensity, hue, and saturation to further bring more colors to the stage.
 The light sources can be made from color gels, which are applied to white lights to mimic the colors produced by LEDs, or use regular LEDs to operate this theory and put it into practice.
 Playing with tinges can help one understand how to make colors relate.
 Tinges are often used in filters, making it lean towards one color more than the other.
-Such kind of mixing is an added advantage in stage performances.
+Such mixing is an added advantage in stage performances.
 Take a look through the following:

 Cyan = Blue light + green light (shining on top of each other).
 However, cyan can look bluer if more blue is shone on it, creating a blue tinge of cyan.
 Subsequently, cyan can look green, creating a green touch.